cloudlinux/cloudlinux-single-doc/docs/manager/README.md

 ![](/images/AWPAdminSolo.png)

 By toggling the `Enable AccelerateWP` administrator provides end-user with AccelerateWP feature.
-Once the feature suite is enabled by administrator, end-user will see an AccelerateWP tab in their cPanel interface and be able to activate the optimization feature.
+Once the feature suite is enabled by administrator, end-user will see an AccelerateWP tab in their control panel interface and be able to activate the optimization feature.

 ### Activate free AccelerateWP for all WP sites on the server